mibs959/TestFramework/Readme.txt

 Here are some of my future plans for the Framework:

+- Add documentation to every Method / Step - This can be really handy when it comes to others reading the code in order to fully understand what the method does.

-- Have it better structured for multiple - different tests from different sites (all in one).
+- Have it better structured for multiple - different tests from different sites (all in one). 											- DONE

 	Note: Bare in mind that this framework is for Tests proposed from companies to see if I can create Automated Test Cases with Java, Selenium and Cucumber, not for a specific page/project.